lastrust/erc721-minting-boilerplate/vue/README.md

 ### 6. Try to use application

 Now let's mint the NFT.
 Enter the "Token Name", "description" and "image" in Step 1. </br>
-When you are done, press the "mint" button.
+After you finished it, press the "mint" button.

 Minting creates an NFT on the blockchain.
 This application stores NFT metadata in IPFS.